pactus-project/pactus.org/website/_posts/2023-03-31-what-is-testnet.md

 they launch Mainnet.
 Mainnet has its own independent genesis blocks;
 so the assets and addresses that users use in Testnet are not valid inside the new Mainnet Blockchain anymore.
-In fact the whole Blockchain network starts working from the scratch and users and validators start to work with real tokens and transactions instead of the simulated ones.
+In fact the whole Blockchain network starts working from the scratch and users and validators start to work with real coins and transactions instead of the simulated ones.
 But since Testnet has an important effect on the health and improvement of the network, in Pactus Blockchain, we have several advantages for the people who join the Testnet.